bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] No **System.out.println()** or **e.printStacktrace()** debugging mechanisms are being used
 - [ ] The correct class is being used in the log.
 Incorrect ones a sign of a copy and paste action
 - [ ] The correct log severity is being used as follows:
-	- [ ] ERROR - where an actual error has been encountered
+	- [ ] ERROR - where an actual error has been encountered that results in the stopping of a process or system
-	- [ ] DEBUG - where debug information is useful
+	- [ ] DEBUG - where diagnostic information is useful
-	- [ ] INFO - only where useful information and not debug information is necessary
+	- [ ] INFO - where useful information - not diagnostic information is necessary
-	- [ ] WARN - where something that needs to be noted and is not merely informatonal is necessary
+	- [ ] WARN - where something that needs to be noted and is not merely informatonal is necessary or where a workaround is triggered
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyMjgyMTU2NiwyNjA4NDYzNDUsLTE3Mz
+eyJoaXN0b3J5IjpbOTI1NDAzMDcyLDI2MDg0NjM0NSwtMTczMz
-M3ODQ1MDQsMTI2OTM5NzA0NSwtMTE1ODE4OTc3LDgyMTA0MzEz
+c4NDUwNCwxMjY5Mzk3MDQ1LC0xMTU4MTg5NzcsODIxMDQzMTMz
-M119
+XX0=
 -->